L-Heidrich/Battledrones/README.md

 # Battledrones
 3D multiplayer shooter developed in Unity.
-Photon was used to implement multiplayer features. < br/>
+Photon was used to implement multiplayer features. < br\>
 To test the game just run the .exe file in the build folder.
 Source code can be viewed in the projects folder.
 Controls: